jalenchen0/DUO/README.md

 # An ordinary To Do List by DUO
 # Roster:
-Jalen Chen - Project Manager
+Jalen Chen - Project Manager\n
-Handles frontend html and page design with css and database
+Handles page design with css and database

-Ricky Lin - Dev
+Ricky Lin - Dev\n
-Handles flask implementation and javascript
+Handles flask implementation, frontend html, and javascript

 # Description: